Marker Logo

 this page online

 Location.
 19° 42.155′ N, 101° 10.919′ W. Marker is in Morelia, Michoacán.
-Marker is at the intersection of Route 15 and Gertrudis Bocanegra, on the right when traveling west on Route 15.
+It is in Centro histórico de Morelia.
+It is at the intersection of Route 15 and Gertrudis Bocanegra, on the right when traveling west on Route 15.
 Touch for map.
-Marker is in this post office area: Morelia MIC 58000, Mexico.
+Marker is at or near this postal address: Av Acueducto 19, Morelia MIC 58000, Mexico.
 Touch for directions.

 Fray Antonio de San Miguel Road Marker English text image.
 Click for full size.